haondt/Gabbro/README.md

 This repository is mirrored on GitHub at https://github.com/haondt/Gabbro and the upstream source is on GitLab at https://gitlab.com/burghardtnoah/gabbro/.

 This repo contains the configuration for my homelab v2, Gabbro.
 For v1, see [Obsidian](https://github.com/haondt/Obsidian).
-The management for this repo is handled by its companion cloud environment, [Gabbro-CE](https://github.com/haondt/Gabbro-CE)

 ## Related Repositories: